whispir/openapi/docs/Getting started/Domains-and-IP-addresses.md

 Whispir regularly rotates SSL/TLS certificates as per best security practices and cannot notify customers in advance of certificate rotation.

 <!-- theme: danger -->
 > Whispir **strongly recommends against** implementing certificate allowlisting on your systems.
-Whispir services will be inaccessible after certificate rotation.
+Whispir services will be inaccessible after certificate rotation if allowlisting is configured.

 ## Contact us